Penny Pitch - WOWO 1190 AM | 107.5 FM

+ALLEN COUNTY, Ind.
+(WOWO) – WOWO is now accepting applications for this year’s Penny Pitch campaign!

-Are you a non-profit organization in the Fort Wayne, Allen County or Northeast Indiana region?
-WOWO Radio wants to hear from you!
+If you’re a part of a non-profit organization in the Fort Wayne, Allen County or Northeast Indiana region, WOWO wants to hear from you!

-Since 1948, Penny Pitch is a local non-profit organization, in connection with WOWO Radio since 1948, that raises money for great community and program oriented charities in the region.
-There’s no form to fill out, just tell us about your organization and make sure to include:
+Penny Pitch is a local non-profit that raises money for great community and program oriented charities in the area.

+If you’d like to apply, there’s no form to fill out.
+Just tell us about your organization and include:

 - Official organization name and address